-Caleb has diverse economic development experience and is sought after for his knowledge of development tools such as tax increment financing (TIF), special assessments, community redevelopment area (CRA) abatements, enterprise zone (EZ) abatements, joint economic development districts (JEDD), and job creation tax credits.
+Caleb has diverse economic development experience and is sought after for his knowledge of development tools such as tax increment financing (TIF), special assessments, community redevelopment area (CRA) abatements, enterprise zone (EZ) abatements, joint economic development districts (JEDD), and local tax credits.

 Caleb has been instrumental in advancing energy financing across the Midwest.
 He is a national thought leader in Property Assessed Clean Energy (PACE) financing.
 He is a Board Member of PACENation, a member of the C-PACE Alliance, and has been appointed by the U.S. Department of Energy as a C-PACE Advisor.
 He was retained by clients to author Ohio's PACE financing statute, he served as bond counsel for Ohio's first issue of PACE-secured bonds, and he has financed over $400 million of PACE financing for over 200 PACE projects.
 Caleb has structured PACE financing into a variety of transactions, including retrofit projects, new construction projects, redevelopment projects, and tax credit projects in the Ohio, Kentucky, Michigan, and Pennsylvania markets.
 In addition, he advised the State of Hawaii on its commercial PACE legislation, which was enacted into law in 2022.
 Caleb has served as bond counsel and underwriters’ counsel in more than $4 billion of natural gas and electricity prepayment bonds, including Ohio’s only tax-exempt refunding of energy prepayment bonds.

-Caleb is an experienced negotiator, regularly advising his clients on complex projects involving multiple aspects of Ohio public finance and economic development law.
-He advises both public entities and private developers, and he brings a broad-based perspective to every negotiation.
+Caleb is an experienced negotiator, regularly advising his clients on complex projects involving multiple aspects of public finance and economic development law.
+He advises both public entities and private developers, and he brings a broad-based perspective to every transaction.